ux/ui essentials

 In application to customer reactivation, this means that instead of waiting until the customer attrition rate grows to a dangerous scale and then figuring out what to do, you take measures.
 This may take one of the following forms:

-1) Asking clients to give feedback in advance, from the first steps of the actual onboarding process.
+1) Asking clients to give feedback in advance from the first steps of the actual onboarding process.
 In this way, you have an opportunity to save many potentially good customers from being at risk of churn for trivial misunderstandings or interaction concerns.

-Source: https://maestrasuite.com/
+Source: Maestra

-2) Looking at the early warning signs of passive user engagement with your platform such as a long standstill with the end of a free-trial period, decreased duration of login sessions as well as longer breaks between them, low onsite activity, skipping messages suggesting support or educational content, etc.
+2) Looking at the early warning signs of passive user engagement with your platform, such as a long standstill with the end of a free-trial period, decreased duration of login sessions as well as longer breaks between them, low on-site activity, skipping messages suggesting support or educational content, etc.

-Source: https://popupsmart.com/
+Source: Popupsmart

-3) Learning from churns of the competitors and your own past experience.
+3) Learning from the churns of the competitors and your own past experience.
 Take lessons from both your own churn rates (in case your company has a long history with different products launched) and those of other industry players to eliminate possible pretexts for user abandonment in advance.

 II.
 Track the key user behavioral data.